 How exfoliating benefits your skin

 Let us have a closer look at the exfoliation step, which becomes more important as the skin ages and cell turnover slows down.
-The buildup of dead corneocytes becomes evident when skin loses its radiance to become dull looking and dry, and it can sometimes also cause enlargened pores.
+The buildup of dead corneocytes becomes evident when skin loses its radiance and becomes dull-looking and dry, and it can sometimes also cause enlarged pores.

 When using cosmetic exfoliating ingredients, it is important to understand the optimal size and shape of the particles you need so as not to cause micro-tears in the skin.
-We recommend using round-shaped particles, or less abrassive plant materials to prevent micro ruptures of the skin.
+We recommend using round-shaped particles or less abrasive plant materials to prevent micro-ruptures of the skin.
 Also, exfoliating products should be applied and massaged very gently in a circular motion.

 Our formulation: a simple exfoliating body polish

-Our simple body polish formula has three, core exfoliating materials.
-There is an Arenga rainforest sugar, opuntia (prickly pear) seed powder, and a rosehip seed powder.
-The key functional ingredient is polyglyceryl -4 oleate, which is a water-in-oil (W/O) emulsifier that is a perfect choice for anhydrous formulations or massage oils and balms.
+Our simple body polish formula has three core exfoliating materials.
+There is Arenga rainforest sugar, opuntia (prickly pear) seed powder, and rosehip seed powder.
+The key functional ingredient is polyglyceryl 4-oleate, which is a water-in-oil (W/O) emulsifier that is a perfect choice for anhydrous formulations or massage oils and balms.
 This is the ingredient that will help with rinsing out oils and plant residue after the massage, leaving the skin soft, silky and nourished.